Fuchsfuchsfuchs/TR5_Roboterarm/README.md

 ### Motors

 The TR5 Robotarm uses DC Motors.
 So they only have 3 States.
 On, Off or Stop.
 So to use them we either have to build a H Bridge out of 4 Transistors or buy an DC Motor Controller.
-My choice fell on the Motor Controller.
+My choice fell on a pre-built Motor Controller.

 ### Positioning of the axis